kainino0x/cis565-2015-webgl-deferred-shading/README.md

     the overlapping lights.
   * Show a debug view for this (number of lights per tile)

-* (5pts) Deferred shading without multiple render targets (i.e. without WEBGL_draw_buffers).
-  * Render the scene once for each target g-buffer, each time into a different framebuffer object.
-  * Include a detailed performance analysis (for different models), comparing with/without WEBGL_draw_buffers.

-* Light proxies
+* (4pts) Light proxies
-  * (4pts) Instead of rendering a full-screen quad for every light, render some proxy geometry which covers the part of the screen affected by the light (e.g. a sphere, for an attenuated point light).
+  * Instead of rendering a full-screen quad for every light, render some proxy geometry which covers the part of the screen affected by the light (e.g. a sphere, for an attenuated point light).
+    * A model called `sphereModel` is provided which can be drawn in the same way as in `drawScene`.
-  * (+3pts) To avoid lighting geometry far behind the light, render the proxy geometry (e.g. sphere) using an inverted depth test (`gl.depthFunc(gl.GREATER)`) with depth writing disabled (`gl.depthMask`).
+  * (+2pts) To avoid lighting geometry far behind the light, render the proxy geometry (e.g. sphere) using an inverted depth test (`gl.depthFunc(gl.GREATER)`) with depth writing disabled (`gl.depthMask`).
     This test will pass only for parts of the screen for which the backside of